How should a Godly woman dress?

 Then the men stepped forward, seized Jesus and arrested him.”
 Matthew 26:47-50

-You might be wondering what this has to do with how to dress for church.
+You might be wondering what this has to do with how should a godly woman dress.
 Many of us know this story and usually the main focus is on Judas the betrayer.

 But, I want us to look at this from a different perspective.